spik3n/Smart-lua-editing/readme.md

 # Smart Lua Editing

-"Welcome to the 'Smart Lua Editing' tool, a graphical user interface application designed for efficiently editing .ini files within a Lua environment.
+Welcome to the 'Smart Lua Editing' tool, a graphical user interface application designed for efficiently editing .ini files within a Lua environment.
 Tailored specifically for MacroQuest users, this tool allows you to manage configuration files while keeping an eye on in-game events.
-It leverages imgui for its GUI components and integrates seamlessly with mq for MacroQuest, providing an intuitive interface for file management."
+It leverages imgui for its GUI components and integrates seamlessly with mq for MacroQuest, providing an intuitive interface for file management.

 ## Features